 You can apply for your full driving licence as soon as you've passed your practical driving test and you should receive it within three weeks.
 Any learner driver insurance you had will not cover you once you've passed your test so you'll need to arrange new cover.

 New and young drivers are considered 'high-risk' customers for insurers so will often get a very high insurance quote, not ideal when you're just starting out.

 If you're looking for a more affordable option, black box insurance could be your answer.
 It is aimed at new and young drivers who want to be recognised for their good driving habits; safe drivers can be rewarded with discounts on their premium.

 Admiral's LittleBox rewards safe drivers with upfront discounts; the small unit is fitted out-of-sight in your car and you'll receive regular emails with feedback and advice on how to improve your driving.

 You can also add a LittleBox policy to an Admiral MultiCar policy so your whole family could save money on their car insurance.
 MultiCar insures all the cars in your household on one policy; each driver earns a guaranteed discount and builds up their own No Claims Bonus.
-Find out if you and your family could benefit from a Multi-Car Insurance policy Need to buy a car?
+Find out if you and your family could benefit from MultiCar Insurance.
+Need to buy a car?
 We've listed the top 10 cheapest cars for under 25s to insure with Admiral.

 Passed your test but don't have a car?
 With Veygo by Admiral's Car Sharing Insurance you can keep on top of your driving skills and make the most of your new found freedom by borrowing a friend or family member's car from one hour to 30 days.
-You can purchase cover instantly and the owner's No Claims Bonus is not affected.
-In addition, with Car Sharing Insurance you can build up your own No Claims Bonus by driving claim free for 30 or more days in a 12 month period.
+You can buy cover instantly and the owner's No Claims Bonus isn't affected.
+Plus, with Car Sharing Insurance you can build up your own No Claims Bonus by driving claim free for 30 or more days in a 12 month period.